Tokens

 ('break', 'down')

 The OpenAI tokenizer has split the word breakdown into the words break and down.
-That is, it has split the word into 2 simpler words.
+That is, it has divided the word into 2 simpler ones.

-This is important, because when it is said that a LLM supports x tokens it does not mean that it supports x words, but that it supports x minimum units of word representation.
+This is important, as when it is said that an LLM supports x tokens, it does not mean that it supports x words, but rather that it supports x minimal units of word representation.

-If you have a text and want to see the number of tokens it has for the OpenAI tokenizer, you can see it on the Tokenizer page, which shows each token in a different color.
+If you have a text and want to see the number of tokens it has for the OpenAI tokenizer, you can check it on the Tokenizer page, which displays each token in a different color.

 tokenizer

-We have seen the OpenAI tokenizer, but each LLM will be able to use another one.
+We have seen the tokenizer of OpenAI, but each LLM may use a different one.

-As we have said, tokenss are the minimum units of representation of words, so lets see how many different tokenstiktoken` has.
+As we have said, the tokens are the minimal units of representation of words, so let's see how many distinct tokens tiktoken has.

 n_vocab = encoder.n_vocab